Webber Naturals is a Proud Supporter of

-Aim to have a quarter of your plate made up of these plant-based protein sources by including refried black and pinto beans, marinated tempeh, peanut butter baked tofu, lentil dhal, or minted peas.
-One serving is three quarters of a cup.
-Aim for 2-3 servings per day.
+Tip: Aim to have a quarter of your plate made up of these plant-based protein sources by including refried black and pinto beans, marinated tempeh, peanut butter baked tofu, lentil dhal, or minted peas.

 Consider including the following in your diet for a little extra support for heart health: